Tony Coma: Coaching

 In July 1972, Coma was named coach of the Cornell Big Red men's basketball team.
 He inherited a team that went 5–19 the previous season and had five of its six black players quit due to alleged discrimination.
 However, the team had high hopes for the 1972–73 season after upsetting Penn State in the home opener.
 The team's leading scorer and rebounder, Brian Wright, quit after five games after a confrontation with Coma.
 During a 78-48 loss to Penn at the Palestra, guard John O'Neill left the gym after being benched and substitute Doug Murken, upset with his lack of playing time in his hometown, refused to enter the game.
 Afterwards, they criticized Coma to a reporter and was Murken kicked off the team.
 Cornell ended the season with a 4–22 record and finished last in the Ivy League.
 Cornell started the following season with a 3–14 record and Coma resigned on February 7, 1974.
 According to The Cornell Daily Sun, prior to his departure, players had complained to school administrators that Coma drank heavily, had a poor relationship with the players, and was mismanaging university money.
 On February 21, 1974, director of athletics Jon Anderson announced that coaches had used money earmarked for travel to pay the admission application fees for prospective basketball players in violation National Collegiate Athletic Association rules.

-After leaving Cornell, Coma coached girl's basketball at Murrell Dobbins Tech.
+After leaving Cornell, Coma coached girls' basketball at Murrell Dobbins Tech.
 He coached Linda Page, who broke Wilt Chamberlain's record for the most points scored by a high school basketball player in Philadelphia.
 His 1985–86, 1986–87, and 1987–88 teams, led by Dawn Staley, won the Philadelphia Public League championship.
 In 1991, he came out of retirement to coach the girls' basketball team at Academy Park High School in his hometown of Sharon Hill, Pennsylvania.
 He died on December 5, 1994.